 A growth chart is essential to track your baby’s progress in accordance with his age.
 Though there is no ideal height and weight, there is a particular growth pattern that helps you assess your baby’s milestones.

-Boys and girls have different growth charts because boys are slightly taller and heavier in than girls.
-Also, the growth patterns vary.
+Boys and girls have different growth charts because both have different growth rates and patterns (2).

-The below chart provides you the measurement that ranges between 3rd and 97th percentile of WHO growth standards for baby boys.
-If your baby boy falls within the right range, then it is said that your boy has the right height, weight and head circumference at his age.
+The below chart provides you the measurement that ranges between 3rd and 97th percentile of the World Health Organization (WHO) growth standards for baby boys (3).
+If your baby boy falls within the right range, then it is said that your boy has the right height, weight, and head circumference at his age.

 3rd to 97th percentile